 One or two presentations will be held each Wednesday as noted on the schedule.
 Each talk should last 15-20 minutes with 5-10 minutes after each for questions and comments.

 Summer Seminar is a BME69000 seminar course.
-BME PhD students may use a Summer Seminar Series once as one of the four seminar courses required for the program.
-BME 5th year master's students may use a Summer Seminar Series as one of the two seminar courses required for that program.
+BME PhD students (admitted prior to Fall 2018) may use a Summer Seminar Series once as one of the four seminar courses required for the program.
+Weldon BME 5th year master's students may use a Summer Seminar Series as one of the two seminar courses required for that program.
 Students may self-register through myPurdue using the CRN for the course found in the Schedule of Classes.
 Registered students must sign in no later than 9:35AM and remain in attendance the entire session.
 Registered students must attend at least 8 sessions in order to receive a satisfactory grade and credit.
+Two seminar substitutions will be allowed.

 It is not a requirement for the scheduled seminar speakers to register for BME69000 unless they plan to use Summer Seminar as one of the four required.